OpenFreeEnergy/kartograf/README.md

-# Kartograph: The tools for mapping your FE calcuations
+# Kartograf: The tools for mapping your FE calcuations

 Kartograph offers at the moment a geometric hybrid topology atom mapper approach.